giadainnocenti/enviroment-impact-health/README.md

 ```
 /airquality-wildfires
 ```
-Additional dashboard to viasualize if a wild fire is impacting the air-quality.
+Additional dashboard to visualize if a wild fire is impacting the air-quality.

 # Data
 1. [Asthma](https://chronicdata.cdc.gov/Chronic-Disease-Indicators/U-S-Chronic-Disease-Indicators-Asthma/us8e-ubyj)